FeatureBaseDB/featurebase-docs/docs/sql-guide/examples/sql-eg-select/sql-eg-select-from-all-datatypes.md

 ### COUNT function
 ```
-SELECT COUNT(*) as how-many-items, stringsetcol FROM all-types
+SELECT COUNT(*) as how-many-items, stringsetcol FROM all-datatypes
 GROUP BY stringsetcol;

  how-many-items | stringsetcol